 You can drive to the Cowichan Valley to explore the area on your own.
 Many of the vineyards can accommodate last-minute guests.
 However, if you want to enjoy a wine tasting it’s best to book in advance, as some are by appointment only.

-Alternatively, various companies operate day tours to the Cowichan Valley from Victoria and include stops at several of the valley’s most prominent wineries.
+Alternatively, various companies operate wine day tours to the Cowichan Valley from Victoria and include stops at several of the valley’s most prominent wineries.
 This is a great way to experience the best of the valley hassle-free and taste some delicious local wines and produce.
 Most tours depart at 10 am and return to Victoria around 3 pm.

 Relax at the Beach